 Lauren Fishbein, MD, PhD is an Assistant Professor in Medicine at the University of Colorado School of Medicine in the Division of Endocrinology, Metabolism and Diabetes.
 She received her bachelor’s degree in Biochemistry from Vassar College and earned her MD, PhD degree from the University of Florida with a PhD in Molecular Genetics.
 She completed her Internal Medicine Residency at Beth Israel Deaconess Medical Center in Boston and her Endocrinology Fellowship at the University of Pennsylvania.
 Her research interests are in neuroendocrine tumor genetics with a focus on pheochromocytomas and paragangliomas.
 Dr. Fishbein has been a member of the Endocrine Society since 2010, and she currently serves as Co-Chair of the Trainee and Career Development Core Committee (TCDCC).
 As a member of the TCDCC, she was program chair of the Early Career Forum and Career Development Workshops for three years.

-Barbara Byrd Keenan, FASAE, CAEjoined the Endocrine Society as CEO in 2014.
+Barbara Byrd Keenan, FASAE, CAE joined the Endocrine Society as CEO in 2014.
 Prior to joining the Endocrine Society, Ms. Keenan was the Executive Vice President/CEO of the Institute of Food Technologists and Feeding Tomorrow as well as staff head of the International Food Science Certification Commission.
 During her decade plus tenure there, the Institute won over 25 awards for education, publishing, advocacy, marketing, design and scientific achievement.
-2016 marks her 40th year of association management experience and 30 years of CEO experience, having previously served as CEO with the Hospitality Financial and Technology Professionals International and Community Associations Institute.
+She has over 30 years of CEO experience, having previously served as CEO with the Hospitality Financial and Technology Professionals International and Community Associations Institute.
+Upon her departure from HFTPI, she was made an Honorary Member, and CAI created the Barbara Byrd Keenan award in her honor and named her as the first recipient.
 She also has held senior positions and consulting relationships with the American College of Preventive Medicine, the American College of Cardiology and the American Association of Neurological Surgeons.
-She is the recipient of the ASAE Key Award — the highest honor in association management and is the 12th woman to receive it since its creation in 1960.
-She holds a BS and MS degree from Old Dominion University in Virginia, where she was presented with the Distinguished Alumni Award.
+She is a Charter Fellow of the American Society of Association Executives and the recipient of the ASAE Key Award — the highest honor in association management—and the 12th woman to receive it since its creation in 1960.
+She holds BS and MS degrees from Old Dominion University in Virginia, where she was presented with the Distinguished Alumni Award.